 How do you get paid?

 Personally, I love survey sites that pay through PayPal, as it is such an easy way to get your rewards, and you get them in cash.
-But if that is not your preferred method, you also have another option.
+But if that is not your preferred method, it is not the best site.

 You can request a payout already when you have earned £5/$7.
-There will however be a small fee for this.
-If you wait until you have earned £20/$28, you can get your rewards for a lower fee.
+There will, however, be a small fee for this.

-When you have taken a survey, your answers have to be approved by the researcher that made the survey.
-So it will take some days, before you can see your reward in your Prolific account.
+When you have taken a survey, your answers have to be approved by the researcher that did the survey.
+So it will take some days before you can see your reward in your Prolific account.

 How much money can you make on Prolific?

 Prolific can be a nice way to earn a bit of extra cash.
 But if your main goal is to make as much money as possible on surveys, Prolific might not be the right site for you.